svalinn/DAGMC/doc/usersguide/workflow/cubit_trelis_workflow.rst

 For the remainder of this documentation, the geometry file will be referred to as "geom.sat".
 Also, as noted before, the CUBIT conversion process can be automated as described on the following webpage:

+One should also use the `make_watertight <watertightness.html>`_ tool to completely seal your geometry, this should help prevent tolerance issues due to faceting.

 .. _additional_parameters: